Migrants to rest, hope to win mass transport to Mexico City

 "Continue on to the United States, that is the first objective," said Carlos Enrique Carcamo, a 50-year-old boat mechanic.
 "But if that's not possible, well, permission here in Mexico to work or stay here."

-Gerbert Hinestrosa, a 54-year-old traveling with his wife and teenage son, said he realizes it will be hard to achieve his dream of reaching the U.S.

-"Right now I feel good," he said.
-"We have barely started, but I think it is going to be very difficult."

-Associated Press videojournalist Marko Alvarez in Tapachula, Mexico, contributed to this report.
+Associated Press journalist Marko Alvarez in Tapachula, Mexico, contributed to this report.